Poipole/rotombot/README.md

-"# rotombot"

 Rotom is an open source Discord bot made by user Discord user Radiating#9066!
-It is currently in beta devlopement, but plenty of features are being planned.
+It is currently in beta devlopement, but features are being planned.
+Feel welcome to send me a message if you have any recommendations or questions!

-Some planned features are a Pokedex feature, and some fun commands!
 Project was started on December 4th, 2017.